ThatsAMorais/morais-farmers-market/design.md

 ### Specials Microservice

 Breaking out the coupons/specials to a micro-service, which I might like to write in Go, would allow for the gritty details of parsing and 3rd party noise to be extracted from the otherwise straight-forward API layer.

+### Live prediction

+While typing, the CLI could interpret each key-press and produce a real-time response, such as predicting what the user may be typing.

+### API-side caching

+Caching to avoid database calls can be beneficial for data that does not often change, but it can be a pitfall if not executed correctly.
+There is not very much database access, but we can look at each storage and make a call:

+* Products: The API needs to stay as up-to-date on this as possible, so I would shy away from traditional response caching unless the database was seeing significant traffic.
+Instead, I might implement E-Tag caching on responses because then at least the client does not have to frequently consume the same data to ensure that it has the most recent data.
+For those that are not aware, E-Tag caching, unlike response caching which avoids database access, reduces bandwidth usage between the Client and the API by sending a "304 - Not Modified" where appropriate.
+* Carts: Already in a "cache" and not of much concern unless on a highly constrained system
+* Specials: The document store could possibly benefit from a response cache, but, again, this could be a pitfall for the API to have latency between an update to a Special (maybe someone entered the wrong price or product) and when that update takes effect.

+To be sure, none of the data in this small example is at the scale to deserve caching, but many large-scale APIs implement it with great rewards.